kilipan/nasin-toki/README.md

 `ni li musi a tawa mi` - "This is so fun!"

+## more info on `ni`
+`ni` can mean any of the following in the right context:
+- "this/that/these/those"
+- as a modifier, in addition to the above: "related to this/that/these/those", "in this/that/these/those way(s)"
+- as a predicate: "to do this/that/these/those", "to be this/that/these/those"

 ## more info on pseudo-particles

 ### the pseudo-particle `nanpa`